 Bring the summer air to your corner with this delightful jelly.
 The mango’s vibrant sweetness is balanced out by the soft coconut milk, so you don’t have to worry about an overwhelmingly sweet dessert.
 This one is all about the light and natural flavors.

-Like most Asian desserts, this jelly is made from agar agar, which makes it a lot more firm and chewy in texture than gelatin-made jelly.
-This also means it’s entirely vegan since agar agar is made from seaweed, so anyone can enjoy this delicious dessert.
+This jelly is made from agar agar, which makes it a lot firmer and chewier in texture than gelatin jelly.
+This is a prevalent characteristic of many desserts in Asian cuisine.
+It also means it’s 100% vegan since agar agar is made from seaweed, so anyone can enjoy this delicious dessert.

 Find out how you can make this delicious jelly for upcoming summer parties by this video:

-Served in small round cups, this dessert is a very popular street food in Thailand.
+Served in small round cups, this dessert is a familiar name in Thai street cuisine dictionary.
 You can easily make it using some very familiar ingredients.
 The result, however, is a heavenly blend of sweet and slightly salty coconuts you just can’t stop eating.

 What makes this pudding so well-loved is its unique texture.
 It consists of two layers – a sweet custard-like base of coconut milk and a creamy, salty coconut top.
 This creates a contrasting blend of smooth and crunchy that is unlike anything else you have tasted before.